 You should reconstruct the financial statements to accurately reflect the true profit of your business.
 If you are like most business owners in the United States, you hate paying incomes taxes.
 Most business owners write off their personal expenses through the business, such as their cell phone, gas for their car, personal vacations, personal products (Home Depot, Wal Mart, etc), and virtually any other expense they think they can deduct through the business.

 Recasting or normalizing your financial statements is quite simple in theory; however, it can require some experience and knowledge if you want to get it just right.
 The process is simple.
-It is best to have your profit and loss statement (also called income statement) in Excel with three columns as shown in the last two pages of this article.
-In the first column are the original numbers from the financial statement.
-In the second column are the adjustments to the financials and in the third column is the recasted or normalized numbers.
+It is best to have your profit and loss statement (also called income statement) in Excel with three columns.
+In the first column are the original numbers from the financial statement, in the second column are the adjustments to the financials, and in the third column is the recasted or normalized numbers.

 What kind of backup material should I have in addition to my financial statements?

 Most buyers will ask to see bank statements in addition to your financial statements.
 The bank statements should match to your financial statements.
 Some buyers will hire an accountant or CPA (Certified Public Accountant) to perform the financial due diligence.
 You can be sure that the accountant will reconcile the financial statements with the bank statements, and possibly, the invoices or receipts.

 If you are extremely serious about selling, then I highly recommend that you organize the backup data for the financials for the prior two to three years.
 It is best to organize the data by month.
 Organize the bank statements, invoices, receipts, etc. for every month either into a hard folder or into an organized folder on your computer.
 You should also document any add-backs or adjustments to the financial statements as well.
 For example, if you added back $1,500 from the telephone line expense on the profit and loss statement, then you should be able to document this.